-The aggregate remuneration paid to NRCG members during the year in the form of sitting fees amounted to BD 7,500 [2017:
+The aggregate remuneration paid to NRCG members during the year in the form of sitting fees amounted to BD 8,750 [2018: BD 7,500].

 The variable remuneration policy is adopted on a group basis covering BBK Bahrain and BBK Kuwait.
-BBK India is excluded from the policy because they follow the Reserve Bank of India in this regard.
-Invita and CrediMax are excluded because the new guidelines are not applicable to them.
+BBK India compensation practices are aligned with the Principles for Sound Compensation Practices issued by the Financial Stability Board (FSB) in April 2009 and adopted by the Reserve Bank of India.
+Invita and CrediMax are excluded because the remuneration guidelines are not applicable to them.